p4-team/ctf/2018-09-13_scs-ctf/crypto_rot/README.md

 Now, as I've said, we hate guessing.
 So we decided to approach this problem methodically, instead of getting into the task author's head.

-One of my teammates noticed that there are only few possible differences for ascii values.
+One of my teammates noticed that there are only a few possible differences for ASCII values.
 So he tried subtracting `[36, 47, -47, 62]` from every ciphertext character, and written down all printable results at every position:

 ```